JoseAntonioLagares/RTask/README.md

 Method
 ======
-The important KNN algorithm is used to solve the problem.
+The novel KNN algorithm is used to solve the problem.
 Moreover, so as to create a fully scalable program, 3 values are ajustable.
 These values are:

 	X	Percent of the dataset destined to training.
 Default in 0.7 (70%).
 	Y	Number of the column corresponding to the class (5,see next section for a full explanation of the dataset)